wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/expressroute/expressroute-configuring-exps.md

 #  Configure an ExpressRoute connection through an Exchange Provider

-To configure your ExpressRoute connection through an exchange provider, you’ll need to complete multiple steps in the proper order.
+To configure your ExpressRoute connection through an exchange provider, you'll need to complete multiple steps in the proper order.
 These instructions will help you do the following:

 - Create and Manage ExpressRoute circuits
 - Configure BGP peering for ExpressRoute circuits